Calculators

 Annual Choice: Taxpayers gained the flexibility to choose between the old and new regimes annually, enabling adjustments in tax planning based on changing financial circumstances.

-What is the impact on set-off and carry-forward rules under the old and new regimes?
+How do the set-off and carry-forward rules differ under the old and new tax regimes?